 Order

-Order online and register through secure parent portal
+Order online and register through our secure Health Hub

 Swab

-Collect sample and send to be sequenced in our accredited lab
+Collect sample and send it to be sequenced in our accredited lab

-Reports for conditions and medication response provided by licensed genetic counselors
+Receive reports on conditions and medication sensitivities, provided by licensed genetic counselors

 The future of healthcare starts here.

-Knowing what’s right for your family can be challenging – and it’s easy to feel overwhelmed when you’re flooded with information.
-Fore gives you a science-backed starting point – no appointments, no doctors visits, and no tears required.
+Knowing what’s right for your family can be challenging–and it’s easy to feel overwhelmed when you’re flooded with information.
+Fore gives you a science-backed starting point–no appointments, no doctor visits, and no tears required.

 What’s included in the kit